 Figure 4.21.2-1: Procedure for Indirect Communication without delegated discovery

 The NF/NF service discovery procedure is defined in clauses 4.17.4 and 4.17.5.
-In a successful discovery the NF service consumer gets the NF profile(s) matching the search criteria provided in the Nnrf_NFDiscovery_Request message.
+In a successful discovery the NF service consumer gets the NF profile(s) matching the discovery criteria provided in the Nnrf_NFDiscovery_Request message.

-1. When the NF Service Consumer needs to send a Service Request and has stored results from the Discovery Procedure, the NF Service Consumer selects an appropriate NF Producer / NF Service Producer instance from the list of NF profiles provided by the NRF.
+1. When the NF Service Consumer needs to send a Service Request and has stored results from the Discovery Procedure for the same discovery criteria, the NF Service Consumer selects an appropriate NF Producer / NF Service Producer instance from the list of NF profiles provided by the NRF.
 The NF Service Consumer considers the NF and NF service parameters (e.g. TAI, S-NSSAI, locality, priority etc) in the NF profiles.
 The NF Service consumer requests service from the NF Service producer by sending a service request message to the NF service producer via the SCP.
-The address of a NF Service/NF producer instance may be unique per NF service/NF producer instance or may be shared by multiple NF service producers. i.e. the address used by the NF service consumer may point to multiple NF service/NF producer instances, or a single NF service producer instance.
+The address of a NF Service/NF producer instance may be unique per NF service/NF producer instance or may be shared by multiple NF service producers. i.e. the address used by the NF service consumer may point to a NF/NF Service Set, or a single NF service producer instance.

-2. If the NF Service consumer provides an End Point address pointing to multiple producer instances, the SCP performs selection of NF Service/NF Producer instance from the set of NF services that the address is pointing to.
+2. If the NF Service consumer provides an End Point address pointing to a NF/NF Service Set, the SCP performs selection of NF Service/NF Producer instance from the set that the address is pointing to.
 Otherwise the SCP uses the NF Service/NF producer Instance that the address points to.
 The SCP forwards the Service Request to selected NF Service/NF producer Instance.

 3. The NF Service Producer responds via SCP.